LeeyaD/ls170/01_the_internet_revised.md

 3. **Processing delay:** the time it takes data to be processed at every link (data doesn't directly cross from one line to another)
 4. **Queuing delay:** the time it takes data to queue/buffer.
 This occurs when there's more data than a network device can process at one time, the data awaiting processing gets but in a queue/buffer.

-Other important(?) terms:
-**Last-mile latency:** Delays that occur within parts of the network that are closest to the end points (e.g. from your ISP's network to your home).
-**Round-Trip Time (RTT):** A latency calculation of the time for a signal to be sent and the time for an acknowledgment/response to be received.

 ##### Bandwidth
 The amount of data that can be sent in a particular amount of time (usually a second).
 Increasing bandwidth doesn't necessarily mean a decrease in latency.

-**Bandwidth bottleneck:** The point where bandwidth changes from relatively high to relatively low.

 # The Data Link / Link Layer